onzfonz/comp227/src/content/6/en/part6b.md

 This way there won't be unexpected collisions between the application's action type values.
 The `initialState` parameter defines the reducer's initial state.
 The `reducers` parameter takes the reducer itself as an object, of which functions handle state changes caused by certain actions.
-Note that the `action.payload` in the function contains the argument provided by calling the action creator:
+Notice that the `action.payload` in the function contains the argument provided by calling the action creator:

 ```js
 dispatch(createNote('Redux Toolkit is awesome!'))